ABashir88/razor-voice-service/README.md

 to create responsive conversational agents.

-The goal is to better understand the architecture patterns behind modern voice AI systems used across conversational AI platforms, AI assistants, and voice-enabled applications.
+The goal is to better understand architecture patterns behind modern voice AI systems used across conversational AI platforms, AI assistants, and voice-enabled applications.